-- Don’t exceed 70 km/hour on a gravel or salt roads – exceeding this speed on non-paved roads can easily lead to losing control of the car and an accident (not to mention longer stopping distance due to decreased traction)
+- Don’t exceed 70 km/hour on gravel or salt roads: exceeding this speed on non-paved roads can easily lead to losing control of the car and an accident (not to mention a longer stopping distance due to decreased traction)

-- Don’t exceed 30 km/hour when 4WD low gear is engaged – this creates greater wear and tear, and increases likelihood of breaking down
+- Don’t exceed 30 km/hour when the 4WD low gear is engaged: this creates greater wear and tear and increases the likelihood of breaking down

 Rental car agencies may also specify where you are not allowed to drive, such as along the beach (Skeleton Coast) or areas that require a lot of skill due to inherent risks, like Sandwich Harbor.
 Most cars are fitted with a GPS tracker, so the company will know where your car is if you get stuck, or if you go to a restricted area.